edwiny/progref/python/python_basics.md

 * The Boolean value `False`
 * Any value that is numerically zero (0, 0.0, 0.0+0.0j)
 * An empty string
-* An object of a built-in composite data type which is empty (typle, list, dict or set)
+* An object of a built-in composite data type which is empty (tuple, list, dict or set)
 * The `None` keyword

 In the REPL, you can check the "truthiness" with: